 • How will you handle Dad’s toileting needs?
 Are your seats close to a bathroom?
 Are you ready to change continence garments in cramped stalls or restrooms?
 (By the way, who will sit with Dad while you use the bathroom?)

-• People with Alzheimer’s and other forms of dementia confuse easily under the best circumstances.
+• People with Alzheimer’s or other dementias confuse easily under the best circumstances.
 Hectic crowds are incredibly disorienting and often frightening.
 Do you have the patience and temperament to offer gentle reassurance all along the way?

 Traveling With Dementia Playlist, Tune #2